 We are experienced at working with heritage and conservation environments as well as the retrofit of more recent buildings.
 We are founding supporters of One Planet Living and Architects Declare.

 Social and environmental responsibility is at the heart of our practice.

 We are committed to designing communities at home and abroad, through our work and the Feilden Foundation, that support sustainable lifestyles and accommodate different patterns of living, learning and working.

 Our buildings are designed in collaboration with their communities and aim to provide a strong sense of identity for their users.
 Through collaboration, mentoring, teaching and sharing, we want our work to make a difference.
 Explore Social Value

 We take part in a wide programme of research in parallel with and in support of our architecture.
 Our research includes sustainable design and the changing approaches to living and working in cities.
 It enables us to be inventive and to find new, unexpected solutions as well as learning from projects in use.

-We work in collaboration with like-minded consultants and we have global connections with organisations and charities that enable us to share our skills and test evolving knowledge about sustainable conservation and design.
+We work in collaboration with like-minded consultants and we have global connections with organisations and charities that enable us to share our skills and test evolving knowledge.